litnomad/to-do-list/README.md

 # To Do List App
-To do list app that allows users to create and keep track of projects, due dates, and priorities.
+To do list app that allows users to create and keep track of projects, priorities, and due dates.

 ## Objective
 The objective of this project is to create a to do list app that allows the user to add projects and then add to do lists to the desired project.
-'Todos' will be created as objects with constructors or classes.
-All projects with to do lists that can be modified or deleted will be displayed on the page.
+'Todos' are created as objects with constructors or classes.
+All projects with to do lists that can be modified or deleted will be displayed on the page as a result.

-ES6 modules or JS are exported to HTML and are bundled with the use of Webpack javascript bundler.
+JS or ES6 modules are exported into HTML and are bundled with the use of Webpack javascript bundler.

 ## Features
 - Add projects